SBJson/SBJson/README.md

 The preferred way to use SBJson is by using [CocoaPods](http://cocoapods.org/?q=sbjson).
 In your Podfile use:

-    pod 'SBJson', '~> 4.0.1'
+    pod 'SBJson', '~> 4.0.4'

 If you depend on a third-party library that requires an earlier version of SBJson---or want to install both version 3 and 4 in the same app to do a gradual transition---you can instead use:

-    pod 'SBJson4', '~> 4.0.1'
+    pod 'SBJson4', '~> 4.0.4'

 ### Carthage
 SBJson is compatible with _Carthage_.
 Follow the [Getting Started Guide for iOS](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).

-	github "stig/json-framework" == 4.0.3
+	github "stig/json-framework" == 4.0.4

 ### Copy source files
-An alternative that I no longer recommend is to copy all the source files (the contents of the `src/main/objc` folder) into your own Xcode project.
+An alternative that I no longer recommend is to copy all the source files (the contents of the `Classes` folder) into your own Xcode project.

 Examples
 --------